2018 Liberty Bowl Quick Guide To Memphis

 If it were me, I’d stay in a hotel downtown or snag an Airbnb in the midtown area (Cooper Young, Overton Square, Liberty Bowl area).
 There are also plenty of hotels in East Memphis.

 Downtown, you can walk to Beale Street - if you want to do the whole guitar-drop-with-ten-thousand-of-your-closets-friends-on-New-Year's-Eve and the river and other stuff to do.
 It’s about a 10-15 drive to the stadium from there.
 In East Memphis, you might need short rides to get to restaurants, but it’s still just a 15-20 minute drive to the stadium.

 Get more details on tailgating, parking, game day tips here.

-There are other Liberty Bowl events.
-You can get tickets to the team welcome party, a pro rodeo, a lunch with players and coaches, or a gala.
-Or, you can go to the free, non-ticketed Liberty Bowl Parade on Beale Street on Friday, December 29 at 3 p.m.
+You can go to the free, non-ticketed Liberty Bowl Parade on Beale Street on Sunday, December 30 at 3 p.m.
 There’s a pep rally afterward in Handy Park (on Beale) at 4:30 p.m.

 Five Things You Must Do In Memphis

 Visit Graceland, obviously, if you have the time and money.
 Other fun music museums/tours are Stax Museum of American Soul Music, Rock ‘n’ Soul Museum, and Sun Studio.